carolt22/carolt22/README.md

 - 🌱 I’m currently learning web development using html, css and javascript.

-Fun fact: If I'm not coding, I'm probably reading or video editing.
+- ⚡Fun fact: If I'm not coding, I'm probably reading or video editing.

 <!--
 **carolt22/carolt22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.